siemens/continuous-clearing/README.md

 # Introduction

-The Clearing Automation Tool scans and collects the 3rd party OSS components used in a NPM/NuGet/Debian project and uploads it to SW360 and Fossology by accepting respective project ID for license clearing.
+The Continuous Clearing Tool scans and collects the 3rd party OSS components used in a NPM/NuGet/Debian project and uploads it to SW360 and Fossology by accepting respective project ID for license clearing.
 The tool helps the developer/project manager to enable the clearing process faster by reducing the manual effort of creating SW360 and FOSSology workflows.